-- F17.21.3R Field external examiners shall: - i ensure that the assessments are conducted in accordance with the approved regulations for the module - ii scrutinise a sample of the work, other than professional competencies assessed by an appropriately qualified practitioner, from each module for which they are responsible within the field to which they are appointed in order to ensure that marking is at an appropriate level and that candidates are fairly placed in relation to the cohort - iii have the right if necessary for the discharge of their responsibilities to have access to all assessed work for each module for which they are responsible within the field to which they are appointed - iv have the right to moderate the marks awarded by internal examiners consistent with fairness to all candidates and subject to report to the field board - v attend the meetings of the field board to which they are appointed at which decisions on the award of credit are made and ensure that those decisions have been reached by means according with the University's requirements and with normal practice in higher education - vi participate as required in any reviews of decisions about individual students' performance on modules within the field taken during the examiner's period of office - vii report to the University on the effectiveness of the assessments and the conduct of the examining board and any matters arising in accordance with the University's requirements for such reports - viii report to the Vice-Chancellor or his or her nominee on any matters of serious concern arising from the assessments which put at risk the standard of module. - F17.21.4P There should be an appropriate balance and expertise in the team of external examiners appointed to a field, both in terms of subject expertise and examining experience and between academic and professional practitioners.
-The range of academic perspectives necessary to the scheme should be represented in the external examining team.
-There should be a balance between individuals from institutions with different academic traditions.
-The external examining experience in the team as a whole must be sufficient and wide ranging. - F17.21.5P Where the scheme is associated with or may lead to a professional award at least one practitioner with appropriate experience and approved as necessary by the relevant professional body should be included in the team. - F17.21.6P The phasing of appointments to the team should be structured to ensure continuity. - F17.21.7R The period of appointment for external examiners shall be for a maximum of four years although an extension for a fourth year may be possible in certain circumstances.
-No individual may be appointed to serve again within five years of the end of the previous period of appointment.
+- F16.7.1R Field external examiners shall be appointed with responsibility for a module or specified group of modules within a named field. - F16.7.2R Field external examiners shall: - i ensure that the assessments are conducted in accordance with the approved regulations for the module - ii scrutinise a sample of the work, other than professional competencies assessed by an appropriately qualified practitioner, from each module for which they are responsible within the field to which they are appointed in order to ensure that marking is at an appropriate level and that candidates are fairly placed in relation to the cohort - iii have the right if necessary for the discharge of their responsibilities to have access to all assessed work for each module for which they are responsible within the field to which they are appointed - iv have the right to moderate the marks awarded by internal examiners consistent with fairness to all candidates and subject to report to the field board

-- F17.21.8R Only as required by a professional body and as agreed by the University, a field external examiner shall exceptionally be permitted oversight of one or more awards carrying professional accreditation or recognition within a modular scheme in addition to responsibilities relating to a field. - F17.21.9R Rights and responsibilities of field external examiners shall be interpreted to include scrutiny of a sample of work, other than professional competencies assessed by an appropriately qualified practitioner, from each module for which they are responsible within the field to which they are appointed. - F17.21.10R Field external examiners' annual reports shall refer to the specified field and modules for which the examiner is responsible.
-Where such examiners are approved to exercise oversight of a professionally accredited or recognised award they may comment on the academic standards achieved in the professionally accredited or recognised award as a whole. - F17.21.11P Link to http://acreg.uwe.ac.uk/ (guidance on the appointment and role of external examiners and the external examiners' handbook)
+- v attend the meetings of the field board to which they are appointed at which decisions on the award of credit are made and ensure that those decisions have been reached by means according with the University's requirements and with normal practice in higher education - vi participate as required in any reviews of decisions about individual students' performance on modules within the field taken during the examiner's period of office - vii report to the University on the effectiveness of the assessments and the conduct of the examining board and any matters arising in accordance with the University's requirements for such reports - viii report to the Vice-Chancellor or his or her nominee on any matters of serious concern arising from the assessments which put at risk the standard of module. - F16.7.3R The period of appointment for external examiners shall be for a maximum of four years although an extension for a fourth year may be possible in certain circumstances.
+No individual may be appointed to serve again within five years of the end of the previous period of appointment. - F16.7.4R Only as required by a professional body and as agreed by the University, a field external examiner shall exceptionally be permitted oversight of one or more awards carrying professional accreditation or recognition within a modular scheme in addition to responsibilities relating to a field. - F16.7.5R Rights and responsibilities of field external examiners shall be interpreted to include scrutiny of a sample of work, other than professional competencies assessed by an appropriately qualified practitioner, from each module for which they are responsible within the field to which they are appointed. - F16.7.6R Field external examiners' annual reports shall refer to the specified field and modules for which the examiner is responsible.
+Where such examiners are approved to exercise oversight of a professionally accredited or recognised award they may comment on the academic standards achieved in the professionally accredited or recognised award as a whole. - F16.8P Link to http://acreg.uwe.ac.uk/ (guidance on the appointment and role of external examiners and the external examiners' handbook)

-F17.22 Non modular/linear awards
+F16.9 Non modular/linear awards